harness/developer-hub/tutorials/cd-pipelines/secret-and-secret-managers/secret-secretmanager.md

 - Copy the contents of [hashicorp_vault_connector.yaml](https://github.com/harness-community/harnesscd-example-apps/blob/master/harness-platform/secrets/hashicorp_vault_connector.yaml).
 - In your Harness project in the Harness Manager, under **Project Setup**, select **Connectors**.
 - Select **Create via YAML Builder** and paste the copied YAML.
-- Replace `Public Vault URL` with your public vault url from Hashicopr Vault.
+- Replace `Public Vault URL` with your public vault URL from Hashicorp Vault.
 - Select **Save Changes** and verify that the new connector named **hashicorp_vault** is successfully created.
 - Finally, select **Connection Test** under **Connectivity Status** to verify the connection is successful.

 :::info
-If you are NOT using default organisation and project, make sure to change the `orgIdentifier` and `projectIdentifier` in hashicorp_vault_connector.yaml file.
+If you are NOT using the default organization and project, make sure to change the `orgIdentifier` and `projectIdentifier` in the `hashicorp_vault_connector.yaml` file.
 :::

-Now you use this secret manager in your pipeline.
+You can now use this secret manager in your pipeline.

 ---------------------------------------------------